 Fall Break: While most schools only get a few days off, the administration rewards us for our hard work with a whole week off during October.
 This is usually the first time you have the opportunity to return home since August, although some students choose to stay on campus, travel or participate in service projects.

 "Fair Catch" Corby: Statue of the famous Fr.
-William Corby, C.S.C., in front of Corby Hall (next to the Basilica).
+William Corby, C.S.C., in front of (under construction) Corby Hall (next to the Basilica).
 A professor and president of Notre Dame, Fr.
 Corby was chaplain to the well-known Irish Brigade (NY Infantry) at the Battle of Gettysburg and famously gave all the soldiers general absolution before the battle.
 The statue actually depicts his hand raised in blessing over the troops (there is an identical statue on the battlefield).

 Fieldhouse Mall: Open area between Cavanaugh Hall and Stonehenge fountain.
 Warm weather brings campus bands, barbecues, and other fun things to do instead of studying.

 First Down Moses: Enormous statue of Moses in front of Hesburgh Library.
 With one finger pointing to the sky and the Ten Commandments under his arm, he's actually indicating his belief in the one God of Abraham.
 This statue is by Croatian-American sculptor Joseph Turkaly.